Franchise Lawyers Brisbane

 To find out more about purchasing a franchise, provide your details below and our Information Pack will be sent to your inbox.

-There is an obligation on the franchisor to provide certain documents to a potential franchisee before a franchise agreement is entered into.
+Franchisors must provide certain documents to a potential franchisee before an agreement is entered into.

 These documents include an information statement, disclosure statement, a copy of the Franchising Code of Conduct, a key fact sheet, a copy of the proposed Franchise Agreement, and any relevant leases and lease documentation.